Skip to content

 }

-• all facts are prefixed with ansible_x.
+• All facts are prefixed with ansible_x.

 Example: Installing Packages Based on OS